256768/OpenSourcePBXKamailio/README.md

 ## Troubleshooting
-These configuration files should not contain any errors, in case of errors (for example the SIP proxy/PBX exiting) you can view logs by:
+In case of errors (for example the SIP proxy/PBX exiting) you can view logs by:

 **Kamailio:**
 ```bash